slawomir-nowaczyk/slawomir-nowaczyk.github.io/SAIS-Halmstad-2025/SAIS-workshop-Halmstad-2025.markdown

 SAIS workshops aim to bring together researchers and practitioners from the field of Artificial Intelligence to present and discuss ongoing work and future directions for AI.
 They provide a forum for networking among researchers as well as building links with related research fields, practitioners and businesses.

-We also invite everyone to Industrial Trustworthy AI Day, co-located with SAIS on 18th June 2025.
+We also invite everyone to [Socially Responsible and Trustworthy AI Day](Trust-AI-2025), co-located with SAIS on 18th June 2025.

 [Swedish AI Society (SAIS)]: https://www.sais.se/blog/
 [Halmstad University]: https://www.hh.se/english.html